-Investor demand for the FHLBanks' consolidated obligations remained strong in 2022, with market participants generally favoring short-term consolidated obligations, primarily consolidated discount notes and variable-rate consolidated bonds.
-The FHLBanks continued to meet their funding needs during the year ended December 31, 2022.
+Investor demand for the FHLBanks' consolidated obligations remained strong in 2023, with market participants generally favoring short-term fixed-rate callable consolidated bonds.
+The FHLBanks continued to meet their funding needs during the year ended December 31, 2023.

 Table 6 presents the yearly averages and period-end rates for certain key interest rates.
-The twelve-month averages of key interest rates were significantly higher during 2022, compared to 2021, affecting the FHLBanks' combined results of operations, primarily by increasing both interest income and interest expense.
-At December 31, 2022, both short- and long-term interest rates were significantly higher, compared to rates at December 31, 2021, which affected the fair values of certain assets and liabilities.
-The level and volatility of interest rates will likely be a significant factor driving the FHLBanks' results of operations and financial condition in 2023.
+The twelve-month averages of those interest rates were significantly higher during 2023, compared to 2022, affecting the FHLBanks' combined results of operations, primarily by increasing both interest income and interest expense.
+At December 31, 2023, short-term interest rates were higher, compared to rates at December 31, 2022, which affected the fair values of certain assets and liabilities.
+The level and volatility of interest rates will likely remain a significant factor driving the FHLBanks' results of operations and financial condition.